kraftaa/rusty-llama/README.md

 Run all commands from inside that folder for convenience.

 #### Downloading the Model
-Download model files separately — here’s how to grab a quantized LLaMA-2 7B model:
+Download model files separately — here’s how to download a quantized LLaMA-2 7B model:

 ```shell
 mkdir -p models